 Parking varies at each event.
 The buses and trailers will have assigned lots to park in, but spectators have to park elsewhere.
 Some schools have lots of room, while you might have to hunt for a spot in a nearby neighborhood at other schools.
 At the college or BOA events, you may have to pay to park.

 All students are expected to ride the bus to and from the event.
-You can take your student home afterward, but you need to arrange that with Mr. Empey in advance (see the Student Travel Release on the website), and you need to meet him or Mrs. Rzeszutko at the buses at the end of the event.
+You can take your student home afterward, but you need to arrange that with the Directors in advance.
+(See the Student Travel Release on the website), and you need to meet the Directors at the buses at the end of the event.

 Be prepared to pay an admission price (usually $5-10 at the high schools; $15 at the universities, and more for BOA).
 The high schools usually only take cash.
 You may have the opportunity to purchase a program, too.
 Note: Each competition provides a limited number of wristbands or hand stamps for the staff and field/prop crew, and each competition has their own rules on who gets these.
 Just because you help behind the scenes (such as with uniforms or unloading a trailer) does not necessarily mean that you will have free entry to the stadium.